hexagoncircle/ryan-mulligan-dev/src/index.md

 ## Current role

 I joined [Inspirato](https://www.inspirato.com/) as a Senior UI Engineer on the _Pass UX and List Architecture_ team near the end of August, 2019.
-As of May 2021, I stepped into a Manager, UI Engineering role and became a frontend team lead.
+As of May 2021, I stepped into a management role and became a UI Engineering team leader.
 Notable work includes building our latest front-end design system, developing consumer-facing application workflows for our [Inspirato Pass](https://www.inspirato.com/pass/trips/) property listings and trip collections, and evolving our user experience to make a more stable, performant, and accessible product.

 ## Everyday focus areas